 When you register a global or a local service, you will always have to specify – either implicitly or explicitly – one or more defining types for it.
 In the below example, the Logger class is configured to be a global service with the defining types Logger and ILogger, by explicitly specifying the types in ..

-Services that can be registered for clients in Init(args) can be split into two categories: local and global services.
-A local service, is a service that is only available to select clients, depending on their location in scene hierarchies relative to the service.
-A local services can be registered in the following ways: By attaching ..
+Services that can automatically be delivered to clients by Init(args) can be split into two groups based on their availability: local and global services.
+A local service is a service that is only available to select clients, depending on their location in the scene hierarchies.
+Unlike global services, local services only exist for a limited ..

-Services that can be registered for clients in Init(args) can be split into two categories: global and local services.
-A global service, is a service that exists for the entire lifetime of the application, and is always available to all clients, regardless of the clients location in the scene hierarchies.
-A global services can be ..
+Services that can automatically be delivered to clients by Init(args) can be split into two groups based on their availability: global and local services.
+A global service is a service that is available to all clients, regardless of their location in the scene hierarchies.
+Registering Global Services The main way to register global services is ..

 Add this attribute to a component to have the arguments accepted by it be automatically gathered and passed to its Init function in Edit Mode, whenever any objects in the same scene or prefab that contains the component are modified.
 This attribute supports any components that implement IInitializable<T>, which includes all classes that derive from ..